modern-online/latent_intimacies/cats/readme.md

 ## _Cats_

 _Cats_ is one of three prototypes we built during the LAB#03: Synthetic Minds creative prototyping residency at Medialab Matadero in Madrid.
+This wearable device intertwines the daily lives of cats, their caretakers, and the community.
+A tiny AI narrator, _Cats_ offers a unique perspective on the world.
+Translating snapshots from a cat-worn camera into basic spoken texts, the AI emulates a cat.
+It sticks around, but sets its own pace, providing pleasure, ungoverned, on its own terms.

 ## Contents